vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/seo.md

 ### OGP

-You can use options `plugins.seo.ogp` in theme optoins. to pass in a function to modify the default OGP object to your needs and return it.
+You can use options `plugins.seo.ogp` in theme options. to pass in a function to modify the default OGP object to your needs and return it.

 ```ts
 function ogp<